ABOUT OUR DESIGNS

 We have recently moved the bulk of our complex product manufacturing to a company who is also SEDEX certified, OEKO-Tex standard 100; textiles are also certified organic GOTS.
 We have also set the same standard with them in managing the prevention of waste.

 When our orders are sent, we opt to have no OPPO bags, and have it sent as plastic free as possible.
-I'll be writing a blog soon about the importance of SEDEX and how it has impacted our supply chain, our extra overhead costs and what it means for our consumers - so watch this space.

 We have made sure our manufacturing is not only Ethical but as Eco as it can be, this is important as it is in line with out values.